A Simple and Approximately Optimal Mechanism for an Additive Buyer: Introduction

-Consider even the simplest multi-item scenario~\cite{HartNisan12}: there is a single buyer\footnote{Note that if the seller has unlimited copies of each item for sale, then an auction for a single buyer directly extends to the case of multiple buyers.} with item values drawn independently from distributions $D_1, \dotsc, D_n$, and whose value for a set of items is additive.
-Even when there are only two items for sale, it is known that the revenue-optimal mechanism may involve randomization~\cite{HartReny2012}, even to the extent of offering the buyer a choice among infinitely many lotteries \cite{DaskalakisDT13, HartNisan2013}.
+Unfortunately, this rich theory fails to extend even to the simplest multi-item settings, where it was shown that optimal auctions might necessitate randomization~\cite{Thanassoulis04} and menus of infinite size~\cite{VincentM07,DaskalakisDT17}, exhibit non-monotonicity~\cite{HartR15}, or be computationally intractable~\cite{DaskalakisDT14} (see Section~\ref{sec:examples} immediately following the introduction for examples illustrating these issues).
 This is troubling not only from the perspective of analyzing optimal mechanisms, but also from the point of view of their usefulness.
 For an auction to be useful in practice, it should be simple to describe and transparent in its execution.
-Indeed, Myerson's single-item auction is exciting not only for its optimality, but also its practicality.\footnote{This simplicity again assumes regularity and independence.} The danger, then, is that revenue-optimal but complex mechanisms for multiple items may share the fate of other mathematically optimal designs, such as the Vickrey-Clarke-Groves mechanism, which are very rarely used in practice \cite{Ausubel06thelovely}.
-It is therefore crucial to pair the study of revenue optimization with an exploration of the power of simple auctions.
-In other words, \emph{what is the relative strength of simple versus complex mechanisms?}
+The danger, then, is that mechanisms that obtain exact revenue optimality in theory, regardless of complexity, might share the fate of other mathematically optimal designs and be rarely used in practice~\cite{Ausubel06}.
+It is therefore crucial to pair the study of revenue optimization with an exploration of the (approximation) power of simple auctions.
+In other words, \emph{what is the relative strength of simple mechanisms versus complex optimal ones?}